 Sarah Danes Jarrett

 Anyone standing before a work by Sarah Danes Jarrett can hardly escape its pull.
-The South African artist (known for works such as “Naeemah – to be carefree” or “Best Friend On Hold”) creates large-format acrylic paintings that mostly focus on female portraits.
-Her palette is explosive, her brushstrokes powerful and almost aggressively dynamic, yet the faces of her subjects radiate an unshakable calm and sovereignty.
+The South African artist (known for works such as "Naeemah – to be carefree" or "Best Friend On Hold") creates large-format acrylic paintings that mostly focus on female portraits.
+Her palette is explosive, her brushstrokes powerful and almost aggressively dynamic, yet the faces of her protagonists radiate an unshakable calm and sovereignty.

 Jarrett deconstructs the classical ideal of beauty and contrasts it with a modern, unconventional, and self-assured femininity.
 In professional art forums, her ability to create emotional depth through sheer color power is praised – a prime example of the "vibrancy"that the gallery aims to bring to Europe.